Macaron Troubleshooting Guide

 2. Simply brush on milk on the bottom of the shells before piping a filling of choice.

-Mature filled macarons for 24 hours.
+Mature the filled macarons for 24 hours.
 The shells will absorb the moisture from filling and macarons should soften nicely.

 Possible cause: